 Cybersecurity engineers create a system for an organization that is safe from cyber threats.
 They focus on fixing and updating systems and staying up-to-date on tech to help everything stay secure.
 Cybersecurity engineers and IT teams work closely to have emergency plans in place in case of a cyber attack.
 They create new solutions to solve existing problems, increase security capabilities, implement corporate security policies, install firewalls for the organization, respond to problems, and supervise any changes in software, hardware, and user needs.

 Cyber security engineers can make an average of $95,500 per year, with entry-level engineers earning around $64,000 per year, and the top 10% earning more than $136,000.
 The amount of money you can make will vary based on the location of your job, the amount of education and experience you have, and the company you work for.

 A degree in cybersecurity will help you get started on the journey to a career as a cyber security engineer.
 You'll learn IT basics, as well as crucial skills in the security realm, from hacking prevention, vulnerability testing, cyber law and ethics, and more.
 These courses and skills will be vital in helping you prepaer for a futuer as a cyber security engineer.

 Employment of cyber security engineers is expected to grow 12% by 2026.
 This is twice as fast as the national average, showing that more organizations are recognizing their need for better security of their data and network systems.
 There are plenty of job opportunities for those earning a cybersecurity degree.

 job growth by 2026

 In the IT world, hackers try to get into computer networks and systems to steal information and data.
-To combat this, ethical hackers or penetration testers work to find vulnerabilities for an organization before bad hackers do.
+To combat this, ethical hackers vulnerability assessment analysts work to find vulnerabilities for an organization before bad hackers do.
 Then they help the organization implement software or security practices to keep bad hackers out.
-Penetration testers are vital to increasing the security of an organization and their data.
+Vulnerability assessment analysts are vital to increasing the security of an organization and their data.